shkiani/shkiani.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I recently completed my Ph.D. in Electrical and Computer Engineering (ECE) at the [University of Toronto](https://www.utoronto.ca/) (UofT), advised by Prof. [Stark C. Draper](https://www.ece.utoronto.ca/people/draper-s/), working at the intersection of distributed systems, machine learning, and data privacy.
-Before that, I received my MASc. in ECE at UofT, and B.Sc. in Electrical Engineering with a minor in Economics at the [Sharif University of Technology](http://www.en.sharif.edu/).

-To expand industry and academic collaborations, I conducted internships at [CISPA Helmholtz Center for Information Security](https://sprintml.com/), Huawei's Accelerated Neural Technology team, and the Chinese University of Hong Kong.
-I've also been certified at the [International High-Performance Computing Summer School, Japan (IHPCSS'2019)](https://ss19.ihpcss.org/) and the [North American School of Information Theory, USA (NASIT'2023)](https://nasit.seas.upenn.edu/).
+## Welcome!
+I am a researcher and quantitative engineer who enjoys creating novel solutions for big data and machine learning problems while exploring diverse research topics, transferring ideas across domains, and ensuring practical effectiveness.

 **I am currently on the 2025 job market.
 Please contact me if you would like to discuss potential openings or collaborations!**

-## Research Interests

-I enjoy creating novel solutions for big data and machine learning problems while exploring diverse research topics, transferring ideas across domains, and ensuring practical effectiveness.
-My research has focused on distributed systems with heterogeneous characteristics—such as varying computational speeds, privacy constraints, and utility objectives.
-In such settings, I have worked on **federated learning**, which enables collaborative model training while keeping data local, and **distributed matrix multiplication**, a fundamental operation in ML training and inference.
-To enhance privacy in federated learning and address stragglers in distributed computation, I have applied ideas from:
+## 💼 Professional Experiences
+* **Graduate Researcher at UofT**: I built personalized and group-wise differentially private federated learning algorithms to meet heterogeneous privacy and trust requirements, and engineered fault-tolerant systems to mitigate stragglers.
+* **Privacy Research Scientist Intern at CISPA**: I designed time-adaptive, personalized privacy budget mechanisms to enhance federated learning performance under anonymization constraints.
+* **Machine Learning Research Associate Intern at Huawei**: I developed quantization error bounds to optimize hardware-aware training of deep neural networks.
+* **Information Theory Research Intern at CUHK**: I explored fundamental problems in network information theory to model capacity regions and reliability trade-offs in communication channels.

+## 🎓 Academic Background

+I earned my Ph.D. and MASc. in Electrical and Computer Engineering at the **University of Toronto**, advised by Prof. Stark C. Draper, working on the intersection of distributed systems, machine learning, and data privacy.
+Before that, I received my B.Sc. in Electrical Engineering (digital systems) with a minor in Economics at the **Sharif University of Technology**.

+## 🔬 Areas of Expertise

+My work spans:

+* **Privacy in Machine Learning**: I developed differentially private training methods and implemented them in Python using Opacus.
-* **Optimization** tunes algorithm parameters and ensures training convergence under privacy and utility constraints.
+* **Optimization**: I tuned algorithm parameters and analyzed convergence of training algorithms under privacy and utility constraints.

-* **Differential privacy** anonymizes data participation by applying controlled perturbation through noise, sampling, and clipping.
+* **Federated Machine Learning**: My research pioneered the design of private grouped federated learning under personalization constraints.

-* **Randomized, numerically stable, and approximate algorithms** trade off accuracy for faster task recovery using polynomial interpolation.
+* **Algorithm Design**: I designed randomized, numerically stable, and approximate algorithms for mitigating straggler issue in distributed systems.

-* **Error-correction codes** add efficient redundant computation through coding and recover results through decoding.
+* **Error-Correction Codes**: I applied using polynomial coding and interpolation to introduce efficient redundancy and address stragglers in distributed computing.
+* **Quantization in Machine Learning**: I analyzed the error of using reduced-precision weights and activations to balance accuracy with faster computation and lower memory usage.

-I implemented our differentially private federated learning solutions using Python with PyTorch and Opacus, and evaluated our straggler-resilient methods on Amazon EC2 and Canada's SciNet HPC cluster.
+* **Implementation**: I implemented our differentially private learning solutions in Python using PyTorch and Opacus, and evaluated our straggler-resilient methods on Amazon EC2 and Canada's SciNet HPC cluster using Python and mpi4py.

 ## Selected Publications